• Skip to primary navigation

 Cathedrals and other religious buildings have played a central role in this history.

-Cathedral in Normandy: Rouen
+Cathedrals in Normandy: Rouen

 They are among the most beautiful places to visit in Normandy.

-The 7 Cathedrals in Normandy
+The 7 Cathedrals of Normandy

 Today, there are 7 cathedrals still standing in Normandy (but only 6 dioceses since the last reorganization).